New Evidence 2016 Voter Data Altered, Stolen — Congress Probes Collusion In Data Theft, TIME Magazine Reports

 The House Intelligence Committee has now said that it plans to call as a witness Brad Parscale, a 41-year-old software developer who served as digital operations director for the 2016 Trump presidential campaign.
 The Committee, according to media reports last week, hopes to question Parscale about whether the Trump campaign coordinated with Russian hackers over the use of data to target voters with “bots” and “fake news” via social media sites such as Facebook at Twitter.

-The new report that congress will investigate the possible use of voter data stolen by Russian hackers as part of the Trump campaign digital voter targeting operation echoes an earlier report, in March, by controversial British journalist Louise Mensch, who speculated that a computer server directly connecting Trump Tower to the Russian Alfa Bank may have been used to “launder” stolen data between Russian intelligence agents and members of the Trump campaign.
+The new report that Congress will investigate the possible use of voter data stolen by Russian hackers as part of the Trump campaign digital voter targeting operation echoes an earlier report, in March, by controversial British journalist Louise Mensch, who speculated that a computer server directly connecting Trump Tower to the Russian Alfa Bank may have been used to “launder” stolen data between Russian intelligence agents and members of the Trump campaign.

 Read the previous Inquisitr report on the alleged Alfa Bank “data laundering” operation by accessing this link.

-In a Senate Intelligence Committee hearing on Wednesday, Department of Homeland Security official Jeanette Manfra confirmed that DHS had evidence that Russian hackers had directly attacked “election related systems” in 21 states.
+In a Senate Intelligence Committee hearing on Wednesday, Department of Homeland Security official Jeanette Manfra confirmed that DHS had evidence that Russian hackers had directly attacked “election-related systems” in 21 states.
 A report by Bloomberg News last week said that investigators had evidence of Russian hacking attacks on 39 states, with the hackers stealing election data and even altering voter information.

-[Featured Image By Carolyn Kaster/AP Images]
+[Featured Image by Carolyn Kaster/AP Images]